spinicist/QUIT/Docs/index.md

 * [Stats / GLM](Stats.md)
 * [Utilities](Utilities.md)

+## Citing

+QUIT has been published in the Journal of Open Source Software.
+If you use it, please cite the [paper](https://doi.org/10.21105/joss.00656) in the following way:

+`Wood, (2018).
+QUIT: QUantitative Imaging Tools.
+Journal of Open Source Software, 3(26), 656, https://doi.org/10.21105/joss.00656`

+Thank you.

 ## Installation

 Pre-compiled binaries are provided for Linux and Mac OS X in a .tar.gz archive from the [releases page](http://github.com/spinicist/QUIT/releases "Releases").